Hypanis plicata: Description

 Shell of Hypanis plicata from the Caspian Sea (Dagestan, Russia).

-Hypanis plicata has an elongated oval or rounded-trapezoidal, rather thin, compressed, semitranslucent shell, with a low, anteriorly displaced umbo, 30–41 irregularly placed sharp triangular radial ribs, which sometimes bear scales on the anterior margin, and a deep pallial sinus, which extends up to 1/3 of the shell length.
-The shell length is up to 30–45 mm.
-The valves are slightly gaping at the anterior and posterior margins.
-The coloration is white, with thin, semitranslucent light grayish periostracum and sometimes with cream, yellowish or pink bands near the margins.
-The hinge may have no teeth or a reduced cardinal tooth can be present in the right valve.
+Hypanis plicata has an oval, thin, compressed, semitranslucent shell, which has gaps along the anterior and posterior margins when closed.
+The shell possesses a low and anteriorly displaced umbo, 30–41 irregularly placed sharp radial ribs that sometimes bear scales on the anterior margin, and a deep pallial sinus that extends up to 1/3 of the shell length.
+The length of the shell is up to 30–45 mm.
+The coloration is white, with a thin, semitranslucent light grayish periostracum and sometimes with cream, yellowish or pink concentric bands.
+The hinge either lacks teeth or consists of a single poorly developed tooth below the umbo of the right valve.

 The siphons of this species are fused together and are longer than its shell when fully extended.
-The foot is rather short.
+The foot is relatively short.

 Distribution

+Shell residue of Lake Razelm showcasing the locally extinct Hypanis plicata (No. 1) and other declining molluscs (No. 2–3), which have been replaced by freshwater species (No. 4–5).

-Hypanis plicata is widely distributed throughout the Caspian Sea.
-Originally, it was also present in the northwestern Black Sea, where it occurred in the Razelm-Sinoe Lake complex, the Dniester Liman and in the Dnieper-Bug Liman from Nova Odesa to Mykolaiv.
-By the 21st century, however, the Black Sea populations have largely declined due to human activity.
-The species used to be common in the Razelm-Sinoe Lake complex but disappeared due to rerouting of the Danube and closing of the Black Sea inlets in the second half of the 20th century.
-The last time H. plicata was seen alive in this locality was in 2004, while a 2007 record is a misidentification of Monodacna colorata.
-The Dniester Liman and the Dnieper-Bug Liman populations have declined due to salinity regime changes and are possibly extinct.
+Hypanis plicata is widely distributed in the shallow parts of the Caspian Sea.
+Formerly, it was also common in estuaries and lagoons of the northwestern coast of the Black Sea, including the Razelm, Golovița and Sinoe lagoons, the Dniester Liman and the portion of the Dnieper–Bug Estuary between Nova Odesa and Mykolaiv.
+As of the 21st century, the Black Sea populations of H. plicata have largely declined due to human activity.
+In the Razelm–Sinoe Lagoon complex the species disappeared after 2004 due to rerouting of the Danube and closing of the Black Sea inlets in the second half of the 20th century, which led to a decrease in salinity and to the replacement of brackish-water species by freshwater ones.
+It may also be extinct in the Dniester Liman, which has been affected by changes in salinity caused by the creation of a sea canal and by the construction of dams.
+Similarly, dam construction along the Dnieper in the 20th century has disrupted the salinity gradient of the Dnieper–Bug Estuary, where H. plicata has since become very rare or may be locally extinct.

-In 2005 several empty valves and a single individual with a damaged soft body were found in the lower Don River near the Porechny Island at a depth of 2.5 m.
-These specimens were introduced from the Caspian Sea, but it is uncertain whether the species is able to survive in freshwater conditions of the Don.
+In 2005, several empty shells of H. plicata and a single individual with damaged soft parts were found in the lower Don near Porechny Island at a depth of 2.5 m.
+These specimens were presumably introduced from the Caspian Sea, but it is uncertain whether the species is able to survive in freshwater conditions of the Don.